 Malta has a successful citizenship by investment program since 2014.
-The program is called the Individual Investor Programme (IIP).
+The program is called the Malta Individual Investor Programme (MIIP).
 There were rumors about the program’s future for a while.
 Many claimed that the program will be canceled soon.
-A recent statement by the Malta government says otherwise.
+A statement by the Malta government in early May announced otherwise.

-According to the statement, “once the current scheme reaches its maximum limit, a revised program will be launched.”
+The statement said that the program has a quota (1,800 investors).
+Once this quota is reached, there will be some changes.
 It means that the program will continue with some revisions to its content.
-In the statement, the government emphasizes its trust in the program.
-Thus, investors may rest assured that the program will not be canceled.
+In the statement, the government emphasized its trust in the program.

 When is the Change Going to Take Place?

-The recent press release suggests that the revision will take place once IIP reaches its limit.
-This limit is set as 1800 applications.
 Last year’s reports by the Office of the Regulator of the Individual Investor Programme (ORiip) suggested that 1742 applications were received.
 1198 of these applications were approved.
 It is not possible to guess the current numbers without an official report.
-Yet, according to Alex Muscat, the Parliamentary Secretary for Citizenship and Communities, around 70 percent of the limit is reached as of May.
+Yet, according to Alex Muscat, the Parliamentary Secretary for Citizenship and Communities, around 70% of the limit is reached as of May.

 After the recent announcement of the Government of Malta, the MIIP Agency imposed two deadlines.
 According to these, investors who want to benefit from the current format of the MIIP must hurry.
 Applications for the first step for the MIIP process must be made before July 31st, 2020.
 The rest of the process may continue until September 30th, 2020.

 It means that if investors want to take advantage of the current format of the MIIP, they must initiate their application before the 31st of July 2020.
 The rest of the application process must be finished before the end of September 2020.
 If investors fail to apply for citizenship until the 30th of September, they will have to continue through the revised form of the program.

 What Might Change and What to Do About It?